Updated: May 3, 2017

 - What days have the best hotel rates?
 Generally big cities (that are popular with business travelers) will have cheaper rates on the weekend.
 Resorts and holiday destinations (that are popular with tourists) will have better prices on weekdays.

-- My single best hotel tip: If any problems arise about your booking (the room type, the cost, is breakfast included), threaten to leave a critical review on TripAdvisor or Booking.com.
+- My single best hotel tip: If any problems arise about your booking (the room type, the cost, free breakfast), threaten to leave a critical review on TripAdvisor or Booking.com.
 Don’t be mean, rude, or dishonest – but make it clear that you will be writing about your stay on a travel forum or online review site.
 This is huge for hotels and a bad review can really affect future business.

 On This Page